 West Salish is the pond the Oregon Department of Fish and Wildlife tends to stock periodically with trout, possibly sometime between late winter through spring.

-Watch the annual trout stocking schedule and weekly recreation reports to home in on those plantings, because trout fishing will be best in the days right after the fish are dumped in but will quickly fade.
+Watch the annual trout stocking schedule and weekly recreation reports to home in on those plantings, because trout fishing will be best in the days right after the fish are dumped in but will very quickly fade as it gets nearly fished out in no time.

-If ODFW does plan to stock this water body, good bets are spring and possibly early fall.
+If ODFW does plan to stock this water body, good bets are quite early in the year, and possibly in the fall.

 Try casting and retrieving spinners and spoons or still-fishing with bait near the bottom or below a bobber.